magosil86/getmstatistic/vignettes/getmstatistic-tutorial.md

-#### For details about the statistical theory of the M statistic, see:
+#### See the M statistic paper for details on the statistical theory:
- Magosi LE, Goel A, Hopewell JC, Farrall M. Identifying Systematic Heterogeneity` Patterns in Genetic Association Meta-analysis Studies.
-Plos Genet.
-2017; Forthcoming.
+Magosi LE, Goel A, Hopewell JC, Farrall M, on behalf of the CARDIoGRAMplusC4D Consortium (2017) Identifying systematic heterogeneity patterns in genetic association meta-analysis studies.
+PLoS Genet 13(5): e1006755. [https://doi.org/10.1371/journal.pgen.1006755](https://doi.org/10.1371/journal.pgen.1006755).

 #### This vignette walks through the steps involved in carrying out an M analysis